zenjoy/boot2docker-fig/README.md

 ## Credits

-This repository is a combination of Mitchell Hashimoto's https://github.com/mitchellh/boot2docker-vagrant-box and Matthias Kadenbach's https://gist.github.com/mattes/2d0ffd027cb16571895c#file-readme-md, so all credits go to them!
+This repository is a combination of work by [Mitchell Hashimoto](https://github.com/mitchellh/boot2docker-vagrant-box), [dduportal](https://github.com/dduportal/boot2docker-vagrant-box) and [Matthias Kadenbach](https://gist.github.com/mattes/2d0ffd027cb16571895c), so all credits go to them!